Exams

 - Ruler

 In the lead up to public examinations students will have the opportunity to attend revision sessions for each subject.
-These may take place before school, at lunchtime, after school or during the holidays.
+These may take place before school, at lunch time or after school.
 These are free of charge and of great use to students who may need extra support during the exam season.
-We also provide rooms for students to use for quiet independent revision.

-Staff also run ‘warm-up’ sessions just prior to exam papers to prepare the students and ensure they are all present before the paper starts.
-For morning exams these start at 8.40 and afternoon exams at 1.30.
+Staff also run warm-up sessions before the start of an exam to prepare students and ensure they are present before line up.
+For morning exams warm-up sessions begin at 8:40am and afternoon exams 1pm.

-Students should also be revising at home, even if they are attending the revision classes at school.
-Staff work hard to teach students revision techniques that they can use at home so that students can become more independent.
-For more information on how you can support your child through exams at home please visit:
+Students should also be revising at home, even if they attend extended day and revision sessions at school.
+Staff work hard to teach students revision techniques that they can use at home so that students cam become more independent.
+For mor information on how you can support your child through exams at home, please visit:

 Ramadan and Exams